The Invisible Man and His Soon-to-Be Wife: Anime

 An anime television series adaptation was announced on November 27, 2024.
 It is produced by Project No.9 and directed and written by Mitsuho Seta, with character designs by Kairi Unabara and music composed by Ruka Kawada.
-The series was initially scheduled for 2025, but was later delayed.
-It is set to premiere on January 8, 2026, on Tokyo MX and other networks.
-The opening theme song is "Ding-dong" performed by Mao Abe, while the ending theme song is "Hoshimegane" (Star Glasses) performed by Kaori Ishihara.
-Crunchyroll will stream the series.
+The series was initially scheduled for 2025, but was later delayed, and eventually aired from January 8 to March 26, 2026, on Tokyo MX and other networks.
+The opening theme song is "Ding-dong", performed by Mao Abe, while the ending theme song is "Hoshimegane" (星眼鏡), performed by Kaori Ishihara.
+Crunchyroll is streaming the series.
+Plus Media Networks Asia licensed the series in Southeast Asia and broadcasts it on Aniplus Asia.

+Episodes

+Every episode is written by Mitsuho Seta.